Oral Health Management

 • Bruxism and Wear Facets

-• Fracture of Teeth
+• Fracture of Teeth1

 The following conditions have been reported by multiple independent sources; however, they have not yet been confirmed at the population level, and it is unclear if they are specific to Chromosome 8p Disorders.